Patagonia Nine Trails 20L

 Like many lightweight daypacks, the “softest” parts of the Nine Trails 20—the external areas most susceptible to damage—are the stretch pockets on the front, sides, and hipbelt.
 But unlike daypacks that use lighter stretch-mesh fabric, these consist of a solid fabric that should prove more durable.
 It showed no damage from Zion’s coarse rock.

 The Patagonia Nine Trails 20L lacks some of the bells and whistles found on larger or heavier models—and that’s exactly its strength.
 It’s no more and no less than a comfortable, relatively light, and highly accessible pack ideal for hikers who prefer simplicity.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s Patagonia Nine Trails 20L at patagonia.com or rei.com, the men’s Nine Trails 28L at patagonia.com or rei.com, or the men’s Nine Trails 14L at patagonia.com.
-Or buy the women’s Nine Trails 26L at rei.com or patagonia.com, or the women’s Nine Trails 18L at moosejaw.com, rei.com, or patagonia.com.
+BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s Patagonia Nine Trails 20L at backcountry.com or patagonia.com, the men’s Nine Trails 28L at backcountry.com, patagonia.com, or the men’s Nine Trails 14L at backcountry.com or patagonia.com.
+Or buy the women’s Nine Trails 26L at backcountry.com or patagonia.com, or the women’s Nine Trails 18L at backcountry.com or patagonia.com.